Basic Land Surveying: 5 Key Facts You Need to Know for Success

 - Benchmark: A fixed point of reference used to measure elevation.

-- Elevation: The height of a point relative to sea level.
+- Elevation: Height of a point relative to sea level.

 2. Surveying Standards